zeppe-lin/lsw/README.md

 This distribution is a fork of suckless' lsw as of release 0.3 (20141129) with the following differences:
-- lswmenu, a simple perl script which uses lsw, dmenu and wmctrl or xdotool to list windows, select and jump to the specified one
+- lswmenu, a simple perl script which uses lsw, dmenu and wmctrl or xdotool or xdo to list windows, select and jump to the specified one
 - minor cleanups, segfault fixes

 See git log for complete/further differences.